jlfaucher/executor5-bulk/sandbox/mark/experimental.beta40/experimental/samples/windows/oodialog/examples/readme.txt

     The FileNameDialog public routine allows a programmer to present the user with the standard Windows Open or Save file dialog.
 The fileNameDialog_demo program demonstrates how to use this routine.

+    - imageButton.rex

+    This example program demonstrates some of the new features introduced in ooRexx 4.0.0, including the .Image, .Imagelist classes, and the setImageList() method of the button class.